 The selection of 50 ~ companies was to some degree arbitrary, in the sense that we applied a few rules to identify COSS companies (who directly capture value from their OSS) according to our definition.
 We did not include companies like Facebook or Google who contribute greatly to open source development, but whose primary business (indirect value capture) is not open source development.
 In other words, primarily proprietary companies with open source activities.
 We excluded the blockchain/cryptocurrency world given the economics and primitives involved are highly orthogonal to COSS companies who focus on building and selling a product to enterprise customers as a service or packaged offering — other methodology notes appear in the table.

 75% (30 out of 40) of OSS projects behind COSSI companies were started during recessions

-Finally, in applying this analysis to the COSSI data, 30 out of 40 of the OSS projects behind COSSI companies were started during recessions.
+Finally, in applying this analysis to our COSSI data, 30 + out of 45 of the OSS projects behind COSSI companies were started during recessions.

-The 10 companies/projects that were not started during recessions are: Alfresco, Confluent (Kafka), Docker, ForgeRock (OpenSSO), GitHub (Git), Instructure (CanvasCMS), MySQL AB, Puppet Labs and Sourcefire (Snort).
+The 10 companies/projects that were not started during recessions: Alfresco, Confluent (Kafka), Docker, ForgeRock (OpenSSO), GitHub (Git), Instructure (CanvasCMS), MySQL AB, Puppet Labs and Sourcefire (Snort).

 Based on the current snapshot valuation of COSSI overall, this group of companies represents about $20B in value captured relative to the $150B total across all 45 ~ COSSI companies today.